-- The equity value of real and personal property owned by a family budget group cannot exceed \$10,000.00. - The values of automobiles owned by members of a TANF household are disregarded.
-An automobile is defined as any motorized vehicle used for transportation via public roadways or to produce income. - The cash value of a life insurance policy is excluded. - In addition to the current resource limit, families are allowed to establish special Education and Business Investment Accounts (EBIA) of up to \$5,000.00, including interest. - Families will contribute directly to their EBIAs.
+- The equity value of real and personal property owned by a family budget group cannot exceed \$10,000.00; - The values of automobiles owned by members of a TANF household are disregarded.
+An automobile is defined as any motorized vehicle used for transportation via public roadways or to produce income; - The cash value of a life insurance policy is excluded; - In addition to the current resource limit, families are allowed to establish special Education and Business Investment Accounts (EBIA) of up to \$5,000.00, including interest. - Families will contribute directly to their EBIAs.
 Funds in such accounts will not be considered as a resource.
 Withdrawals from such accounts must be for approved purposes, as defined in TANF regulations.
 If funds are withdrawn for non-approved purposes, the money will be counted as a resource in the month received.
-Approved reasons for withdrawal of funds for self-sufficiency needs include, but are not limited to: dependent care expenses, security deposit for an apartment or house, or vehicle repair costs.
+Approved reasons for withdrawal of funds for self-sufficiency needs include, but are not limited to: dependent care expenses, security deposit for an apartment or house, or vehicle repair costs;

 - Financial assistance received from school grants, scholarships, vocational rehabilitation payments, JTPA payments, educational loans, and other loans that are expected to be repaid will not be counted as income for TANF program purposes.
-Also, other financial assistance received that is intended for books, tuition, or other self-sufficiency expenses will be excluded. - Earnings of dependent children, regardless of student status, will be disregarded in determining the family's eligibility and the amount of TANF benefits. - A one-time bonus payment of \$350.00 will be paid from TANF funds to eligible teens who graduate from high school by age 19.
+Also, other financial assistance received that is intended for books, tuition, or other self-sufficiency expenses will be excluded; - Earnings of dependent children, regardless of student status, will be disregarded in determining the family's eligibility and the amount of TANF benefits; and - A one-time bonus payment of \$350.00 will be paid from TANF funds to teens who graduate from high school by age 19 and are on the TANF grant.
 This bonus, which will be paid directly to the high school graduate, will be disregarded as income.
+This one-time payment is MOE-funded.
+Families with teens who are eligible for this bonus must be receiving TANF benefits.
+A family's income must meet the standards described on page 6 for the family to be financially eligible for TANF.
+DSS staff must verify that the student has graduated from high school before issuing the bonus payment.